-Everything about Domaine de Fontavin Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Everything about Domaine de Fontavin Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de Fontavin Vineyards, Wines, Winemaking

 Domaine de Fontavin owns 9 hectares of vines in Chateauneuf du Pape.
 8.6 hectares are used for growing the red grape varietals. .4 hectares are used for the production of white Chateauneuf du Pape wine.

 Domaine de Fontavin uses 100% organic farming techniques in all their vineyards.
 They were certified as Agricuture Biologiqe in 2011.
 Domaine de Fontavin has old Grenache vines, the oldest of which date back more than 75 years.